 When we planned our first trip to Las Vegas, we had no idea where to stay!
 We wanted a suite with a view but couldn’t afford to spend too much.
 I spent some time reading different blogs and different opinions about which hotel offered the best value for your money.
-After visiting and checking out a few different options, we decided to write about the best hotels of Las Vegas.
+After visiting and checking out a few different options, we decided to share this complete guide to the best hotels in Vegas.

 We aren’t going to put the hotels in a list of best to worst, instead, I have listed the different hotels and given you prices for their standard rooms and suites with a view as well as their location, pros, and cons.

 In any list, this will always be my favourite Las Vegas hotel.
 The Cosmopolitan is an elegant and luxurious hotel that is both romantic and beautiful.
 It includes a host of great restaurants, a stunning chandelier bar and an expansive casino that is quiet enough to take your time and relax in whilst busier enough to have a good laugh.

 Standard but beautiful twin rooms start at £217 whilst 1 bedroom suite with Fountain View (Read here for our experience and pics) cost £280 a night.
 The hotel overlooks the Bellagio and is surrounded the big name hotels, and great bars, and is opposite a Walgreens!

 Creative Travel Rating: 10/10 (our fave!)

 The world-renowned Caesar’s Palace is an icon of Las Vegas, making its way into films and TV programs.
 The hotel includes an expansive shopping area, high-end spa, 7 swimming pools, and a host of celebrity chef restaurants.

 Rooms here start at £237 whilst moderate size strip view room costs £285 upwards.
 The Palace is in the centre of the strip, surrounded with note-worthy hotels, making it the ideal hotel to stay in.

 Creative Travel Rating: 9/10 (Perfect location but a tad too pricey for us).